aea67/CIM540midterm/AirGuitarFinal/readme.md

 once play was pressed the counter would begin, starting the strings
 * counter++
 only the sound plays at first. hitting play again triggers the animation
+### Step Four: Guitar Sound
+After play is pressed, a sound file starts playing.
+I recored myself playing guitar and then added it to an assets folder that the game links to.